Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

+The {\it{strong stability preserving (SSP)} coefficient}, $R(M,b)$, of the Runge-Kutta method is defined by {\fontsize{9}{12} } where $e = (1,1,\ldots,1) \in \mathbb{R}^{m+1}$ and vectors and matrix inequalities are understood component-wise.
+The SSP coefficient $R(M,b)$ plays the same role in numerical positivity and contractivity preservation for non-linear problems as $R_{m,n}$ does for linear problems.
+In particular, for explicit $m$-stages Runge-Kutta methods of order $n$ with $m \geq n$, we have

-Various studies have investigated the size of the optimal threshold factors for one-step, multi-stages methods \cite{kraaPoly,KraaRatio,ketcheson} and one stage, multi-step methods \cite{lenferink,lenferink2,ketcheson2}.
-Systems of the type (\ref{eq:InitialProblem}) also appear in semi-discretization, discontinuous Galerkin semi-discretization or spectral semi-discretization of partial differential equations \cite{chen,gottlieb2,lu,gottlieb3,gottlieb4}.
+Various studies have investigated optimal SSP methods for one-step, multi-stages methods \cite{kraaPoly,KraaRatio,ketcheson} and one stage, multi-step methods \cite{lenferink,lenferink2,ketcheson2}.
+Systems of the type (\ref{eq:InitialProblem}) appear in semi-discretization, discontinuous Galerkin semi-discretization or spectral semi-discretization of partial differential equations \cite{chen,gottlieb2,lu,gottlieb3,gottlieb4}.
 Optimally contractive schemes for solving these systems are important in so far as they prevent the growth of propagated errors.
-Methods with optimal threshold factors can be viewed as the linear counterpart of the extensively studied subject of strong stability preserving (SSP) methods \cite{Gottliebbook,gottlieb4,higueras1,higueras2,ketchesonG1,ketchesonG2}

-In the present paper we study the size of the optimal threshold factors of multi-stage, one-step methods.
-To present our main results, we first recall that the generalized Laguerre polynomials $L^{(\gamma)}_{n}$ are orthogonal on the interval $[0,\infty)$ with respect to the weight $x^{\gamma} e^{−x}$, that is,
+In the present paper we study the size of the optimal linear SSP coefficients and their associated methods for multi-stages, one-step methods.
+The case of multi-step methods will be the subject of another paper.
+To present our main results, we first recall that the generalized Laguerre polynomials $L^{(\gamma)}_{n}$ are orthogonal on the interval $[0,\infty)$ with respect to the weight $x^{\gamma} e^{-x}$, that is,

 The integral in (\ref{LaguerreIntegral}) converges only if $\gamma>-1$.
-The zeros of Laguerre polynomials are positive real numbers and {\bf{throughout this work we will denote by $\ell_{n}^{(\gamma)}$ the smallest zero of the polynomial $L_{n}^{(\gamma)}$}}.
+The zeros of generalized Laguerre polynomials are positive real numbers and {\bf{throughout this work we will denote by $\ell_{n}^{(\gamma)}$ the smallest zero of the generalized Laguerre polynomial $L_{n}^{(\gamma)}$}}.
 Let us also recall that Poisson-Charlier polynomials $C_{n}(.,R)$ are orthogonal polynomials with respect to the discrete Poisson-Charlier measure $\mu_{R}$ given by

 where $\delta_{j}$ is the Dirac measure.
 In Section 2 and Section 3 we re-visit the work of Kraaijevanger \cite{kraaPoly} with a new formalism that fits best our narrative.
 In Section 4 we establish a connection between the task of computing the optimal threshold factors and the notion of positive quadratures with integer nodes with respect to Poisson-Charlier measures.
 This connection leads to our first main result. \begin{theorem} For any positive integers $m$ and $p$ such that $m \geq 2p-1$